From Audacity Manual

-Why does playback go quiet when I record or adjust the input volume?
+Why does playback go quiet when I record or adjust the recording volume?

-You may notice this on Windows 7, for example when recording overdubs while playing an existing track.
+You may notice this on Windows 7 or later, for example when recording overdubs while playing an existing track.
 This system setting turns down or mutes other sounds when audio goes through the recording or playback devices set as "Default Communication Device" in Windows.
 This feature can be useful when making or receiving internet phone calls but is undesirable for other audio.
 To turn off this adjustment:

 - Right-click over the by the system clock then choose